Class of 2012 Student Projects

 The University of New Hampshire’s undergraduate core curriculum lacks an engaged citizenship component that is credit bearing and connected to academics.
 My project is to develop a citizen engagement requirement as part of the undergraduate core curriculum – connecting students to opportunities that help them to understand, and critically reflect upon the issues that shape the choices they face as citizens.

 The community of Jose Leonardo Ortiz is the poorest district of the city of Chiclayo in Peru, where infrastructure and proper services (such as proper housing, sanitation, paved roads and sewage systems) are greatly lacking.
 Through development of a restaurant and youth training center, my project will enable youth (ages 17-24) to develop skills (both human development skills and technical job skills) that will help them secure a stable source of income.
 It will also enable the district’s citizens to receive low cost, nutritious meals and community events.
 The project team will establish a restaurant in the civic square by September 2012.
 In its second year, the restaurant will begin a youth training program in restaurant management and in its third year the center hopes to be self-sustaining.
-Watch a video of Lina talking about her project.

 Due to the lack of a management information system (MIS) structure, Mutual Benefit Associations (MBAs) are not able to make well-informed decisions when it comes to managing the funds entrusted to them by the members/clients.
 Quidan Pag-Inupdanay MBA is an NGO based in Bacolod City, Negros Occidental in the Philippines.
 They cater to the micro insurance needs of some 25,000 clients.
 The clients are from the low income sector, earning less than $100 monthly.
 My project intends to put in place a software solution which consolidates and processes data into meaningful reports.
 Having a credible and reliable MIS in place will help the management make informed decisions in safeguarding the mutual funds of the low income sector.
 Project activities include conducting capacity building trainings for the local NGO staff, and enlisting the support of funders to establish a potent MIS.